Estyell/Sales_Tracking_Dashboard/README.md

 # Nairobi VII Sales Tracking dashboard
 ## Business Context
-This project was designed for one branch of a major insurance and investment company in Kenya, that sells different insurance, savings, investment, and corporate business products.
+This project was designed for one branch of a major insurance and investment company in Kenya.
 The branch has significant amounts of data on its sales that has been underutilized, and leadership lacks insight into branch financial advisors' sales performance.
 This project thoroughly analyzes and synthesizes this data in order to uncover critical insights that will improve the branch’s sales revenue and effectively monitor financial advisor participation.

 ## Project Objective
 The Nairobi VII branch manager would like to be able to monitor the sales of the different financial advisors within the branch and across the different lines of products.
 The aim is to easily identify any struggling financial advisor for better management.

-## Business Problem
+## Tools Used
-Sales data exists, but is not structured for proper performance monitoring.
+Google Sheets </br>
+Looker studio </br>
+Excel

 ## Stakeholders
 Branch Manager </br>